b2io/base2.io/_posts/2015-06-01-shortcut-month.md

 #### <a name="24"></a> 6/24: Submit Post When Enter Doesn't Work

-On many webpages, such as Facebook, pressing <kbd>enter</kbd> will add a newline rather than submit your post.
+On many websites, such as Facebook, pressing <kbd>enter</kbd> will add a newline rather than submit your post.
 This is helpful when you're typing up your status, but how can you submit that status for the world to see without condescending to use the mouse to click the Post button?

 Key combination    | Result
 ------------------ |-----------